 - Your iPad’s charging port.

-This article will help you identify exactly which piece is causing your iPad’s charging problem and show you how to fix it for good!
+This article will help you identify exactly which component is causing your iPad’s charging problem and show you how to fix it for good!

 Hard Reset Your iPad